univention/univention-portal/doc/concepts/05_requirements.md

   - Information on downtimes

 ## Requirements
-- Applications have the possibility to publish notification messages to single users, group of users or all users
+- Applications have the possibility to publish notifications to single users, group of users or all users
 - Notifications should be real-time
 - Notifications can be status messages
   - Circle above Tiles